ibrahim-sowunmi/ibs-site/content/posts/intro-to-seo.md

 description: The OG blog post and the beginning for ibrahimsowunmi.com
 ---

----

 I have a problem.
-After building this website I wanted it to be google’able.
+After building this website I wanted it to be googleable.
 I want someone to be able type my name and that very first link to be my personal site.
 As it currently stands, I don’t even come up in the first 10 links and my link actually comes up on the second bloody page!
 (95% of traffic is on the first page).

 {{< figure src="https://github.com/ibrahim-sowunmi/personal-site/blob/main/src/assets/blog/blog2/blog2-1.png?raw=true" alt="My site being SEO'd on google">}}